 Next, your bespoke pattern is sent to the Femme workshop (located an hour and a half from Shanghai by train) before the garment is finished off in the Sydney atelier by a team of in-house seamstresses with more than 40 years experience combined.
 A final fitting is required to discuss any further changes.
 The relationship with your tailor doesn’t end there – you’re asked to break in your garments and see how they feel in the real world, and return for any necessary tweaks.

-Later this year the Johnsons plan to open a Femme showroom in Melbourne, and they’ll be hosting roving trunk shows in Brisbane, Perth and Adelaide, followed by New York and Los Angeles.
+Later this year the Johnsons plan to open a Femme showroom in Melbourne, and they’ll be hosting roving trunk shows in Jakarta, Los Angeles and New York.

 It’s an exciting invitation, in particular, for those who are sick of the confines of traditional office wear (too-tight pencil skirts and restricting pantyhose spring to mind).
 The pendulum has swung in favour of comfort and personality not only in women’s suiting, but also workwear more broadly, and P Johnson Femme provides something looser, lighter and more modern in that vein.